vlang/v/doc/docs.md

 }

 // Reference fields must be initialized unless an initial value is declared.
-// Zero (0) is OK but use with caution, it's a nil pointer. foo := Node{
+// Nil is OK but use with caution, it's a nil pointer. foo := Node{
-	a: 0
+	a: unsafe { nil }
 }
 bar := Node{
 	a: &foo
 }
 baz := Node{
-	a: 0
+	a: unsafe { nil }
-	b: 0
+	b: unsafe { nil }
 }
 qux := Node{
 	a: &foo